Most eukaryotic cells divide so that the ploidy or number of chromosomes remains conserved.

 Cancer cells grow to form a mass of cancer cells called a tumor.

 As the tumor grows, it begins to release proteins from the cell to attract the growth of new blood vessels (this is called “angiogenesis”).

 When the tumor is benign, the tumor cells remain in the original site.

-And when the tumor is malignant, some tumor cells send signals that tell the body to make a new blood vessel at the site of the tumor.
+And when the tumor is malignant, some tumor cells send signals that tell the body to make a new blood vessel at the cancer site.

-Cells that are shed from the tumor begin to spread to surrounding tissues (through the bloodstream or lymph) and new tumors begin, metastasis occurring.
+Cells shed from the tumor begin to spread to surrounding tissues (through the bloodstream or lymph), and new tumors form, metastasis occurring.

-Cancer cells often have an unusual number of chromosomes or mutations in the chromosomes.
+Cancer cells often have an unusual number of chromosomes or mutations.